dphuongn/Neural-Network-Classifier/README.md

 #### **tanh vs. ReLU hidden units**:
 Use the cross-entropy error function.
 For each of the two types of error functions, experiment with different values of hyper-parameters.

+### Experiment with convolutional networks (CNNs)
+Use the cross-entropy error function, and ReLU hidden units.
+Repeat previous experiments, that is, experiment with different values of hyper-parameters (note CNNs may have different types of hyper-parameters, e.g. filter size).

 <!-- ___ -->